HasteGaming/classic/docs/charter.md

 	3. Blue Square
 	4. Moon

-## Loot
+### Loot

 Progression Loot Distribution is Loot council driven by analytics.

 - The primary goal of the loot council is to distribute loot in an evenly and fair.
 Typically this means the group has 75% agreement or more.
 - The council is made up of voted peers.
 These individuals will have the rank of Class Champion, and will have access to officer chat.
 - Champions “elections” will happen quarterly/content patch if vacant.
-- Loot from any instance is not to be 'Need' rolled & sold to another <Haste> member.
+- Loot from any instance is not to be 'Need' rolled & sold to another Haste member.
 	- Items won via the "Greed" roll can be traded/sold.

+### WoW Classic Addons
+#### Required Addon(s):
+- Deadly Boss Mods (DBM)
+	- Don't stand in the fire dummy!
+JK, but srsly.

+- Classic Loot Assist
+	- Loot the dog.
+Thank you.

+- RC_LootCouncil (+ EPGP)
+	- Required for loot participation & distribution.

+#### Optional (but strongly recommended):
+- Group Calendar
+	- Our common scheduling tool to share and coordinate off schedule content.
+- CEPGP
+	- This allows easy visibility into backing EP/GP system.

 # Guild Roles and Responsibilities